george-hawkins/blender-donut-notebook/LEVEL-2.md

 * Then press `.` (the normal `.` key, not the one on the NumPad) to bring up the _Pivot Point_ pie menu and switch from _Bounding Box Center_ to _2D Cursor_.
 * Then press `s` and scale the map to fill the underlying image.

+**Update:** even after doing these steps, I found I could still run into issues - so paint on the donut and check for problems.
+I found coming back to the _UV Editor_, shrinking down the mesh (with `s`), dragging it into the lower-left corner (with _Constrain to Image Bounds_ still on) and then scaling again to fill the space resolved things.
+All I can think is that the mesh extended slightly over the edge of the space resulting in wrap-around and overlap, i.e. any painting just at the edge of the space ending up duplicated onto portions of the left-most and right-most faces of the mesh.

+Here's the process again in pictures:

 _1. Paint everything black again._
 ![img.png](cookbook-uv-fix-1.png)